-Here are some tips to help you do that…
+Here are some time-saving tips to help you with your marketing…

 - Use your to-do or reminder app on your smartphone or tablet when you get an idea.
 I was relaxing, watching TV and a great idea for a blog post popped into my head.
 I picked up my iPad and added it to my “Blog Post Ideas” list.
 The next time I’m wondering what to write about, I look at the list and check off a topic.
 I also have a secret board on Pinterest where I save videos and infographics I want to use in the future.

 - Plan to spend some time learning.
 If you’re new to digital marketing, it’s going to take some time UPFRONT to get used to all these software programs.
 Remember when you learned Microsoft Office?
 There was Outlook, Excel, Word and PowerPoint.
 You had a learning curve.
-But, after you got used to them!
+But, after a while, you got used to them!
 Furthermore, by using them everyday, it takes LESS TIME for you to do what you need to do.

 - Once your following is built, and by this time you’re used to the programs, you should be able to manage your social media in less than 30 minutes a day, and it should take you no more than an hour to write a blog post, less if you embed videos or infographics.
 (I can show you how to do this with my 1:1 Training.)

 - If you’re going to an appointment and you know that you’ll be waiting for a while, check social media and the news on the mobile apps.
-When I was doing allergy shots, the doctor wanted me to wait 30 minutes to make sure I don’t have a bad reaction.
+When I was doing allergy shots, the doctor wanted me to wait 30 minutes to make sure I didn’t have a bad reaction.
 Well, I used to take my laptop and in 30 minutes, whip out a blog post.
 When I got back to the office, I published it.
 (They didn’t have wifi.)